 To count cells by criteria, do the following:

-1. Select the cell where want Excel to return the number of the cell by criteria.
+1. Select the cell where you want Excel to return the cell number by criteria.

 2. Do one of the following:

 - On the Formula tab, in the Function Library group, select the More Functions button and then select Statistical: